Thursday, September 24, 2020

 The Gamma One Sextet: WAR OF THE PLANETS, WILD, WILD PLANET, WAR BETWEEN PLANETS, THE SNOW DEVILS, THE GREEN SLIME, BATTLE OF THE WORLDS

 You could do a lot worse with your retro escapist sci-fi yen then explore the six films that loosely comprise the Ivan Reiner/Antonio Margheriti Gamma One series.
-Set in a mid-60s sexy space future that's rich in endearingly cheap analog (in-camera) special effects (i.e. laser guns fire actual flames that, of course, go up rather than out, like blow-torches), beautiful miniature cityscapes (as above), detailed space stations and big air launch pads, tough guy performances, cohesive interplanetary space-military jargon, and occasional stealth feminism.
-What a package.
-And binding it all together with the force of a wild planet's gravity are no-nonsense scripts with detailed scientific toughness as a combination global NASA and Air Force called the United Democracy Space Center manages several interplanetary and satellite outposts.
+Set in a mid-60s sexy space future that's rich in endearingly cheap analog (in-camera) special effects (i.e. laser guns fire actual flames that, of course, go up rather than out, like blow-torches), beautiful miniature cityscapes (as above), detailed space stations and big air launch pads, tough guy performances, cohesive interplanetary space-military jargon, and occasional stealth feminism--what a package!
+And binding it all together with the force of a wild planet's gravity; no-nonsense scripts rife with detailed scientific toughness.
+We're right in there amidst the revolving satellite communication rooms and interplanetary television relays via some combination global NASA and Air Force called the United Democracy Space Center that unites all the whirling stations together.

-What is so fascinating is how they are linked, not as some obvious (numbered) series but with recurring characters, actors, sets, props, character names, miniatures, and a general mise-en-scene future, with a united government and revolving circular space stations in orbit around the solar system with names like "Gamma One" and "Gamma 3."
+What is so fascinating is how they are linked, not as some obvious (numbered) series, but with recurring characters, actors, sets, props, character names, miniatures, and a shared general mise-en-scene future: the same united government and revolving circular space stations in orbit around the solar system with names like "Gamma One" and "Gamma 3."
 But this isn't a TV series-based movie series like the Star Trek films, nor a series stemming from instant pop culture pervasion like Star Wars.
 These films aren't titled to draw attention to the others in the series.
 Each stands alone but just uses the same characters, actors, writers, sets, and props, though the actors sometimes switch characters!
 So just is what is going on with this series, and why am I so fascinated?

-Just finding all these films can be confusing - they have similar names (for their US release), actors, and sets.
-The main four films that comprise the "Gamma One Quadrilogy" were shot over a two year period in the mid-60s by genre journeyman Antonio Margheriti (using the Americanized pseudonym 'Anthony Dawson' in the credits) with co-producing and writing by American science fiction writer Ivan Reiner: Set in a future where mankind has moved out into space in much the way Werner von Braun laid out in early Disney films, with space stations revolving (to duplicate gravity) around the Earth, the moon, Mars, etc. Some ships and the space station design themselves seem lifted right from Von Braun's mid-50s Disney films.
-Set on the space station "Gamma One," we see men and women working side-by-side, clad in corsets and muted polyester.
-Interplanetary threats--'wild' planets, mutant-making splinter societies, abominable snowmen, and unified intelligence 'diaphanoids'-- appear and are overcome by the station's intrepid commander.
-There is also a loosely connected prequel--that's actually one of Margheriti's best--the Claude Raines-starring Battle of the Worlds, from 1965. (again not to be confused with War of the Planets or War Between Planets - they are three different films!)
+The main four films that comprise the "Gamma One Quadrilogy" were shot over a two year period in the mid-60s by genre journeyman Antonio Margheriti (using the Americanized pseudonym 'Anthony Dawson') with co-producing and writing by American science fiction writer Ivan Reiner: Set in a future where mankind has moved out into space in much the way Werner von Braun imagined in those early-60s Disney documentaries (clearly used as inspiration): with inner tube slow spinning gyroscope-esque space stations, meant to revolve in a way that creates artificial gravity (though the FX guy clearly forgets that, amongst other things).
+Mostly set on the space station "Gamma One," we see men and women working side-by-side, clad in corsets and muted polyester uniforms.
+Interplanetary threats come in the form of 'wild' planets, mutant-making splinter societies, abominable snowmen, and unified intelligence 'diaphanoids.'
+They are all overcome by the station's intrepid commander, Rod Jackson (!).

-One reason I lover them is the way they never bother to explain their detailed procedures and intercommunication.
-You have to watch these films a few times to learn what the differences are between the Gamma, Alpha, and Delta space stations; you also learn the names of ships (given the names of planets, just to confuse) and manned satellites (like "Echo"), and they are not easy to keep separate as often the effects referred to are either not added (probably for budget reasons) or the same shots are used for these other planetary exteriors.
-Also, the names of crew stay the same from film to film, but actors switch roles, furthering the mystery, alongside the overly similar titling.
-For example I was a fan of War Between Planets for a long time without realizing War of the Planets was a totally different film, albeit with some of the same cast in different roles.
+One reason I lover them is the way they never bother to spoon-feed us an explanation of their detailed official procedures and intercommunication.
+You have to watch these films a few times to learn what the differences are between the Gamma, Alpha, and Delta space stations; you also have to learn the names of ships (given the names of planets, just to confuse) and manned satellites (like "Echo"), and they are not easy to keep separate as often the effects referred to are either not added (probably for budget reasons) or the same shots are used for these other planetary exteriors, hence the interior of a small outpost, a big satellite, and a planet surface may not be easily distinguishable).
+Also, the names of crew stay the same from film to film, but actors switch roles, furthering the mystery.
+Add the overly similar titling and chances are you've missed one.
+For example I was a fan of War Between Planets for a long time without realizing War of the Planets was a totally different film, albeit with some of the same cast in different roles, and that Battle of the Worlds was a whole other entity.

-Here are the Main Four, the Gamma One Quadrilogy: (note that the ratings for all these are subjective and insular - so a film with four stars is four stars in comparison to the others, and so forth - all are worth seeing more than once.
+(note that the ratings for all these are relative - so a film with four stars is four stars in comparison to the others, and so forth - ALL are worth seeing more than once.
 If you're into that sort of thing.)

 THE WILD, WILD PLANET